powens/personal-site-gatsby/src/pages/2018-07-18-refactor-with-jscodeshift/index.md

 ---
-title: Automate your refactoring with jscodeshift
+title: Automate refactoring with jscodeshift
 date: "2018-07-18T20:49:03.284Z"
 path: "/automate-refactoring-jscodeshift/"
 excerpt: A crash course in jscodeshift, a library that lets you write code to automate your Javascript refactoring jobs